awsdocs/amazon-sagemaker-developer-guide/doc_source/governance.md

 ## Amazon SageMaker Model Dashboard<a name="governance-model-dashboard"></a>

 Amazon SageMaker Model Dashboard is a pre\-built, visual overview of all the models in your account\.
-Model Dashboard integrates valuable information from Amazon SageMaker Model Monitor, Transform Jobs, Endpoints, ML Lineage Tracking and Amazon CloudWatch so you can access high\-level model information and track model performance in one unified view\.
+SageMaker Model Dashboard integrates valuable information from Amazon SageMaker Model Monitor, Transform Jobs, Endpoints, ML Lineage Tracking and Amazon CloudWatch so you can access high\-level model information and track model performance in one unified view\.

-For more information, see [Model Dashboard](model-dashboard.md)\.
+For more information, see [SageMaker Model Dashboard](model-dashboard.md)\.